-- Add wood as needed.
+- Add wood as needed. - Activate start-up air control.

-- Activate ACC.
+3. Adjusting the Burn Rate:

-- 3. Adjusting the Burn Rate This wood appliance is designed to optimize efficiency at all times.
+The Montpelier II Insert is designed to optimize efficiency at all times.
 Since there are no user controls to adjust the burn rate, the easiest method is to learn how many logs you need at a time for the amount of heat desired.
 In addition to the amount of wood and the size of the logs, take the time to experiment with split and unsplit logs as split logs will burn faster than unsplit logs.

-NOTE: If using the blower, it should be off for the first 30 minutes and then be operated in the desired setting at 30 minutes.
+NOTE: If using the blower should be off for the first 30 minutes and then be operated in the desired setting at 30 minutes.